The U.S. is trying to get through a coronavirus Thanksgiving. Europe is already worried about Christmas.

 Health officials in several countries are warning that residents should not bank on any sense of normalcy at Christmas, which often brings together far-flung relatives and, in cold-weather climates, is the quintessential time for cozy camaraderie under one roof.

-Sweden recorded 5,990 new coronavirus cases on Friday, marking the highest single-day increase in the country.
+Sweden recorded 5,990 new coronavirus cases Friday, marking the highest single-day increase in the country.
 The country avoided going into lockdown earlier this year, instead suggesting individuals could be trusted to take appropriate precautions against the virus.

-But this week, a surge in cases prompted the government to issue a ban on alcohol sales after 10 p.m., which will remain in place through February.
+But this week, a surge in cases prompted the government to announce a ban on alcohol sales after 10 p.m., which will remain in place through February.
 On Thursday, state epidemiologist Anders Tegnell told a news conference that residents should also be prepared to potentially face travel restrictions at Christmas.

 In Ireland, chief medical officer Tony Holohan warned Thursday that citizens abroad should not consider returning for winter holidays.